lizmat/articles/advent-2020.md

 Loving the green lights
 -----------------------
 It's always great to see green, like in the test results of [Hash::LRU](https://github.com/lizmat/Hash-LRU/actions/runs/337667222).
 But something struck yours truly: more than **5 minutes** for testing?
-Looking at the [timing of each step](https://github.com/lizmat/Hash-LRU/runs/1331938416?check_suite_focus=true) shows that the `Install [App::Prove6](https://modules.raku.org/dist/App::Prove6)` step took **over 3 minutes**!
+Looking at the [timing of each step](https://github.com/lizmat/Hash-LRU/runs/1331938416?check_suite_focus=true) shows that the "Install [`App::Prove6`](https://modules.raku.org/dist/App::Prove6)" step took **over 3 minutes**!
 While the actual tests of the module only ran for **two seconds**.
 It looked like there was a lot of overhead involved, especially if a module did not have any external dependencies.

 Now, when I am testing out modules locally, I usually do it like this: